Which is Better – Sole Trader or Limited Company?

 Which structure you choose depends on how you see your business developing in the short and long term.

 Every case is different and it might make more sense in certain business types such as a micro-business operating from home to operate as a sole trader.
-If the intention of the business is to set up and expand rapidly, then setting up a limited company may be more appropriate.
+If the business intends to set up and expand rapidly, then setting up a limited company may be more appropriate.

 What Does Limited Company Mean?